 - Ensure your application adheres to the PayPal Application Policies and Guidelines.

-- Update the Sandbox API credentials in your PayPal calls to those assigned to a live PayPal account.
+- Update the sandbox API credentials in your PayPal calls to those assigned to a live PayPal account.

-- Update your PayPal endpoints from the Sandbox to the PayPal production servers.
+- Update your PayPal endpoints from the sandbox to the PayPal production servers.

 - Register your application with PayPal.

-- Go Live!
+- Go live.

-- Obtaining your live PayPal credentials
+- Obtain your live PayPal credentials

-- Using the PayPal production endpoints
+- Use the PayPal production endpoints

-- Registering your application with PayPal
+- Register your application with PayPal

-- Go Live checklist
+- Go live checklist

-Obtaining your live PayPal credentials
+Obtain your live PayPal credentials

 All calls to PayPal operations are made through the application account, which is a PayPal account that is controlled by the application owner.
 Every PayPal service request needs a set of API credentials to make the call.
 PayPal assigns a set of API credentials (a User ID, Password, and Signature) to an account upon request.
 See Register your application with PayPal for more information.

 Tip: To obtain live PayPal credentials, you must have a verified Premier or verified Business PayPal account.

-Tip: Remember, the AppID you use for Sandbox testing is not supported by the PayPal production servers.
+Tip: Remember, the AppID you use for sandbox testing is not supported by the PayPal production servers.

-Using the PayPal production endpoints
+Use the PayPal production endpoints

-Registering your application with PayPal
+Register your application with PayPal

-Submitting your application
+Submit your application

 To submit your website or mobile application to PayPal:

-Log into the PayPal Developer website using the credentials of the PayPal account registered to the application owner.
+Log into the PayPal Developer website by using the credentials of the PayPal account registered to the application owner.

 Note: The PayPal account associated with the application must be a verified Premier or verified Business account.

-Registering a REST API app
+Register a REST API app

-- In the REST API apps section, click Create app.
+In the REST API apps section, click Create app.

-Reviewing applications with Merchant API calls
+Review applications with Merchant API calls

 If your application makes calls to the PayPal Merchant APIs (such as Express Checkout), you can begin making production calls using the credentials assigned to your PayPal account as soon as you register your application.
 PayPal reviews your application within 24 – 72 hours of your submission to ensure it complies with all requirements.
 After the review, PayPal grants final approval to your application.